 You can already see that this keyboard was specially developed for Apple users.
 For example, when using an iPad, you can use a special key that calls up the home screen.
-There is also a button for the app switcher (which also works under macOS such as CMD + TAB) and of course you also have all the special buttons with which you can call up functions such as mission control or similar under macOS.
-Multimedia buttons such as for play and pause or louder, quiet and mute can also be found, but the "brighter and darker buttons" for the screen brightness known from the Apple keyword are missing.
+There is also a button for the app switcher (which also works under macOS like CMD + TAB) and of course you also have all the special keys with which you can call up functions like mission control or the like under macOS.
+Multimedia keys such as for play and pause or volume up, quiet and mute are also found, but the "brighter and darker" buttons for the screen brightness, known from the Apple keyword, are missing.
 Since I never use them, I won't miss them.

-The keyboard can also be linked to a Windows PC, but I have read that special characters, for example, do not work here.
-It can therefore at best be viewed as an "emergency solution".
+The keyboard can also be paired with a Windows PC, but I've read that special characters, for example, don't work here.
+So it can only be seen as an “emergency solution”.

 Since I've been working with the old Apple Magic Keyboard for many years (still the version in which the cursor keys are all the same size as they should be!), A comparison with this keyboard is of course obvious.
 The keyboard layout of the Apple Magic Keyboard can also be found on MacBook Pro laptops.
 Only the 12 inch MacBook has a smaller keyboard and therefore a space-saving design.

 As you can see in the photos, the size and layout of the buttons is relatively similar.
 The only difference is that the Satechi keyboard still has the numeric keypad and the shift keys for the various Bluetooth devices on the right.